 “This is the longest I’ve ever been on a site without being hacked or encountering hackers.”

 Janice has found the health classes for older adults particularly helpful.
-These classes focus on common aging ailments and practical ways to manage these changes.
+These classes focus on common ailments and practical ways to manage these changes.

 "The diabetes management and arthritis classes explained a lot that I didn't know before.
 I also went to a dementia class.
 It doesn't apply to me, but I want to get information about these topics as they are interesting especially as my stepfather had a stroke and we don't know what ailments loved ones might face."